“August 21st, 2014, changed my life forever.

 We did it, we beat all the odds stacked against us and continue to do so through our relationship.
 As every normal couple does, we’ve had our ups and downs, but we always come out on top.
 And with more in love than ever.
 ‘Forever and ever, amen.’”

 This story was submitted to Love What Matters by Montana Flinn of Kentucky.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more beautiful stories from military couples: